Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 task = RenderTask(shape; transform = transform)
 ```

 Where we used the `transform` keyword argument to specify the transform, while leaving the other render tasks component unspecified.
+This means the transform is applied automatically during rendering, allowing us to take advantage of the increased performance gained from the GPU architecture.

 ---